Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

 ### Dynamic configuration

-The iOS SDK lets users configure their apps to use [dynamic configuration](../dynamic-configuration.md).
+The iOS SDK lets you configure your apps to use [dynamic configuration](../dynamic-configuration.md).
  This feature finds the best server URL automatically based on app users' location.

  To use, enable the `useDynamicConfig` flag.